ctrueden/ctrueden.github.io/_pages/deus/CharPrivateLucas.md

--=Lucas's Character's Details=-
+---
+layout: page
+title: Lucas's Character's Details
+permalink: /deus/CharPrivateLucas
+category: deus
+---
 This page will provide private details of Lucas's character, for Lucas and the GMs only.

-!!The concept
+## The concept

 tWhy was the universe created?
 How was it made?
 Why are we in it?